src-d/hercules/README.md

 Granularity is the number of days each band in the stack consists of.
 Sampling is the frequency with which the burnout state is snapshotted.
 The smaller the value, the more smooth is the plot but the more work is done.

+There is an option to resample the bands inside `labours.py`, so that you can define a very precise distribution and visualize it different ways.
+Besides, resampling aligns the bands across periodic boundaries, e.g. months or years.
+Unresampled bands are apparently not aligned and start from the project's birth date.

 #### Files